 It is appropriate that our curriculum model is the cotton plant as we intend to convert the bolls into threads that become the fabric of our department.
 Wendy Wood (1995) described the “Warp and Weft” of Occupational Therapy as follows.
 The warp of the tapestry “consists of those anchoring, longitudinal thread that give rise to the tapestry's core fabric” (p.
 44).
 The warp represents engagement in occupation as a medium for health.
 The warp of our program consists of threads that represent foundation principles and unique features of the program.

-Professional reasoning: The previous curriculum streams of foundational sciences, fundamental skills, and lifespan development are incorporated into professional reasoning along with a greater emphasis on the clinical reasoning process including the guiding theory of Occupational Adaptation.
+Professional reasoning and practice: The previous curriculum streams of foundational sciences, fundamental skills, and lifespan development are incorporated into professional reasoning along with a greater emphasis on the clinical reasoning process including the guiding theory of Occupational Adaptation.
 Fleming (1991), in her article, the Therapist with the Three-Track Mind, first articulated the thinking process of an occupational therapist as procedural, interactive, and conditional.
 A fourth track, narrative reasoning, was added later.
 The purpose of the professional reasoning thread is to develop the learner’ ability to name and frame clinical situations appropriate reasoning for the best outcome.
 As the OT-PEP points out learners need all four types of reasoning in order to think adaptively, reflect, and create meaning.